preciofishbone/OmniaDocsG2/pages/reports/index.rst

 .. image:: pages-reports-review.png

 You can filter the list on Contact (Page Contact).
-You can use the links in the "Page" column to go to a page, and the links in the "Contact" column to go to a colleagues Delve page, where for example contact information are is shown.
+You can use the links in the "Page" column to go to a page, and the links in the "Contact" column to go to a colleagues Delve page, where for example contact information is shown.

 Pending Approval
 **********************
-If Approval for pages has been set up, this list wi show all pages with pending approval.
+If Approval for pages has been set up, this list will show all pages with pending approval.

 (More information on Page Approval will be added soon.)